Wang Dang Doodle

 "Wang Dang Doodle" is a blues song written by Willie Dixon.
 Music critic Mike Rowe calls it a party song in an urban style with its massive, rolling, exciting beat.
 It was first recorded by Howlin' Wolf in 1960 and released by Chess Records in 1961.
 In 1965, Dixon and Leonard Chess persuaded Koko Taylor to record it for Checker Records, a Chess subsidiary.
 Taylor's rendition quickly became a hit, reaching number thirteen on the Billboard R&B chart and number 58 on the pop chart.
 "Wang Dang Doodle" became a blues standard and has been recorded by various artists.
+Taylor's version was added to the United States National Recording Registry in 2023.